 Scleroderma

-Scleroderma, which literally means 'hard skin', is a rare, chronic rheumatic condition in which the connective tissue in the skin and/or internal organs hardens.
+Scleroderma literally means "hard skin".
+Scleroderma is a rare, chronic rheumatic condition that causes hardening of the connective tissue in the skin and sometimes in the internal organs.

-There are two main forms: systemic scleroderma (or systemic sclerosis), which also affects organs such as the heart, lungs, and kidneys, and localized scleroderma, which affects only the skin.
-Both forms lead to physical limitations and have a significant impact on quality of life.
+There are two main forms of scleroderma: localised scleroderma, which affects only the skin, and systemic scleroderma (or systemic sclerosis), which can also affect organs such as the heart, lungs, kidneys and gastrointestinal tract.
+Both forms lead to physical limitations and have a major impact on quality of life.

 Scleroderma Framed Foundation

-The Scleroderma Framed foundation has been working for over 15 years to raise awareness of scleroderma.
-Through portrait photography of people with both the systemic and localized forms of the condition, the foundation aims to increase awareness and contribute to faster recognition and diagnosis.
-Especially during the COVID-19 pandemic, it became clear how vulnerable people with scleroderma are, partly due to immunosuppressive medication and affected lungs.
+Ever since 2008, the Scleroderma Framed Foundation has been working to raise awareness of scleroderma.
+Through portrait photography of people with both systemic and localised forms of the condition, the Foundation aims to increase awareness and contribute to earlier detection and diagnosis.

 Logo van HPPJ